 Now, imagine that there were no goalposts at either end.
 What would be the purpose of the sport then?
 There would simply be no goal (pun alert!) for playing the game anymore.

-In a way, this is similar to outbound calling.
+In a way, this is similar to outbound or cold calling.
 When salespersons or managers make calls, the purpose of making the call should be crystal clear.
 Not foggy, not distorted, but well-defined.

 You may be calling to sell your product, or to speak to a client.
 But if you’re unsure about what you’re trying to get out of the call or what your targets are, the recipient will be confused, and quite possibly, annoyed as well.